We know your passion for your instrument or voice is a big part of what makes you you.

 Studying piano at Laurier means you are receiving excellent training in the standard classical repertoire, instruction tailored to your individual needs and strength, no restrictive syllabus to conform to and innovative approaches to the piano, with emphasis on creativity.

-We want you to succeed, and will do everything we can as your instructor to ensure that happens.
-Being a primarily undergraduate institution, we prepare students who are interested in graduate study with unbiased advice as to what schools they might consider, and guide them in their application/audition process.
-Students study with long-time professional pianists.
+We want you to succeed and will do everything we can as your instructor to ensure that happens.
+Being a primarily undergraduate institution, we prepare students who are interested in graduate study with unbiased advice as to what schools they might consider, and guide them in their application and audition process.
+Throughout your time at Laurier you will study with long-time professional pianists.

 David Owen Norris